-A weary, confused Carl fills a kettle from the INS water cooler, then tries to put it on the hotplate.
+A weary, confused Carl fills a kettle from the INS water cooler, and then tries to put it on the hotplate.
 He gets it on the second try, he then staggers over to his desk and spends a few moments looking for his tape recorder.
-Finding it beneath his hat,, he begins to dictate:
+Finding it beneath his hat, he begins to dictate: "

-We then see the figure standing outside a magic & novelty store.
+Later, the figure stands standing outside a magic & novelty store.
 It contemplates a series of masks, then breaks the window and takes a blue face mask with human features.

 When Carl leaves the house, he pulls over to the surveillance car, and wants to know what the man's reading.
 "Listen, study it good, because we're going to have a quiz later this afternoon."
 The guy pulls off after Kolchak, stopping only to check with a van also watching the Walker home.